 Weighing the Differences and Similarities of Pro Fee Coding and Facility Coding

 What are the differences and similarities between ProFee Coding and Facility Coding?
 Physician group acquisition by major health systems remains a common trend in the industry.
 One survey of over 8,700 physicians indicates that only 31% of physicians surveyed identify as an independent practice owner or partner as of 2018.
 This is down from 48.5% in 2012, a whopping 35% decrease in independently owned practices in only 6 years (Merritt Hawkins, 2018).
+When surveyed in 2020, “the majority of physicians (59 percent) agreed that COVID-19 will lead to a reduction in the number of independent physician practices in their communities” (The Physicians Foundation, 2020).
 Do you have concerns on how to increase professional fee coding accuracy?
 Review our case study on the implementations of a coding quality improvement plan, which resulted in a 17% increase in CPT accuracy and 18% in DX accuracy, over 33 months.

 In these acquisitions, the question remains: Who will manage the physician group?
 Which department will the physician group report to or merge with on the facility side?
 Does the management on the facility side have the resources and professional fee services coding (Pro Fee coding) knowledge base to be able to navigate this acquisition?